Availity/availity-react/docusaurus/docs/components/analytics/analytics.md

 You may also find it helpful read [these docs on the AvAnalytics class](https://availity.github.io/sdk-js/resources/analytics), since the Analytics component implements an instance of AvAnalytics, and most of the props are forwarded directly to it.

-If you only need Splunk reports, use avLogMessagesApi.
-If you're working with Availity's DMA team for reporting through Insights, use avLogMessagesApiV2

 ### Example

 ```jsx